 “He used to say, ‘You’ll be the dog chasing its tail’ because fads always change,” Hastert said.

-Chicken comes fresh each day to White Fence Farm ("Weighing between 2.3 to 2.6 pounds," Hastert said), from two suppliers to keep prices competitive.
+Chicken comes fresh each day to White Fence Farm ("each weighing between 2.3 to 2.6 pounds," Hastert said), from two suppliers to keep prices competitive.
 Employees cut and quarter the chicken to control weight and “because it’s the way grandpa did it years ago.”

 The powdered sugar-dusted corn fritters are real corn fritters, not hush puppies.
 Hastert additions include two “boil in the bag” soups – chicken noodle and cream of broccoli and cheese – gourmet macaroni and cheese, and a dinner salad that's more than the wedge of iceberg lettuce of former years.